2.0 (film)

-2.0 is a 2018 Indian Tamil-language superhero film directed by S. Shankar who co-wrote the film with B. Jeyamohan and Madhan Karky.
+2.0 is a 2018 Indian Tamil-language science-fantasy action film directed by Shankar who co-wrote the film with B. Jeyamohan and Madhan Karky.
 Produced by Subaskaran under the banner of Lyca Productions.
-As the second instalment in the Enthiran film series, 2.0 is a standalone sequel to Enthiran (2010), featuring Rajinikanth reprising the roles of Vaseegaran and Chitti the Robot, alongside Akshay Kumar as Pakshi Rajan and Amy Jackson as Nila. also Sudhanshu Pandey, Adil Hussain, Kalabhavan Shajohn, and K. Ganesh appear in supporting roles.
+As the second instalment in the Enthiran film series, 2.0 is a standalone sequel to Enthiran (2010), featuring Rajinikanth in a triple role as Vaseegaran, Chitti the Robot and Kutti, alongside Akshay Kumar as Pakshi Rajan (in his Tamil debut) and Amy Jackson.
+Sudhanshu Pandey, Adil Hussain, Kalabhavan Shajohn, and K. Ganesh appear in supporting roles.
 The soundtrack is composed by A. R. Rahman, with lyrics written by Madhan Karky and Na.
 Muthukumar.
-The film follows the conflict between Chitti, the once dismantled humanoid robot, and Pakshi Rajan, a former ornithologist who seeks vengeance upon cell phone users to prevent avian population decline.
+The film follows the conflict between Chitti, the once dismantled humanoid robot, and Pakshi Rajan, a vengeful avian human, who seeks vengeance upon cell phone users to prevent the death of birds due to cellphone radiation.

-Produced on an estimated budget of 400–600 crore, 2.0 is the most expensive Indian film at the time of its release and one of the most expensive till date.
 Production began in 2015, with principal photography conducted at AVM Studios later that year.
 The first schedule was filmed at EVP World.
 Scenes were primarily shot in India, particularly in Chennai's Madras Boat Club and Delhi's Jawaharlal Nehru Stadium.
 Filming was completed by August 2017.
 The film is the first in Indian cinema to be natively shot in 3D, which was done by cinematographer Nirav Shah.
-The film was primarily shot in Tamil while Akshay Kumar and some actors' dialogues were shot in Hindi.
 Legacy Effects made their return to construct prosthetic makeup and animatronics, with visual effects supervised by V. Srinivas Mohan.
 Editing was handled by Anthony and production design was conducted by T. Muthuraj.